 California Standard Toward Net Zero Energy Influence States Across the Country

-Maria Horton is director of marketing for Newport Pacific, of Irvine, Calif.
+Maria Horton is the director of marketing for Newport Pacific, of Irvine, Calif.

 California regulations on energy efficiency are tightening, and Horton contends that her state is the beginning of a wave that will work its way across the country.

-“No one solution is going to make all the difference,” Horton advised.
+“No one solution is going to make all the difference,” Horton advised the Networking Roundtable audience.
 “It’s a mix of solutions that will get your where you want to be.”

 How to Get to Net Zero Energy